Updated: Jun 12

 Yes, you can.
 Coffee beans are ground only to shorten the brewing process.

-Therefore, if you have time and patience, brewing whole coffee beans to make a cup for yourself can be fun.
+Therefore, brewing whole coffee beans to make a cup for yourself can be fun if you have time and patience.

-It will just take an hour or so to extract the beans completely for making a perfect cup of coffee.
+It will just take an hour or so to extract the beans to make a perfect cup of coffee.

 How To Grind Coffee Beans Without a Coffee Grinder: The Bottom Line